phil-rice/restscala/README.md

 It is of course necessary to have smoke tests, but these are much fewer in number than the contract tests.

+# What to look at in the code

+* Module
+  * model1 - the place that the server defines the contract between the website and the backend
+  * model2 - now that contract has changed.
+Parts of it are deprecated.
+  * model3 - it's changed even more
+  * backend1 - the backend server using model1 (runs on port 90001)
+  * backend2 - the backend server using model2
+  * backend3 - the backend server using model3
+  * website - the website (runs on port 9000)
+  * core - utility classes, just lifted from another project
+  * json4s - the binding to this library is very light: just through this small module
+  * mustache - provides rendering to produce html
+  * test - probably isn't needed for this project!